 Ultimately, there are dozens of things an attorney can do to help increase the value of their client’s case and help the other side see things as they actually are for your client.
 All of these are relatively affordable options to quickly pad your side and give the other side a better understanding of your argument.

-$5.6M Verdict | Tractor-Trailer Crash | New York This is a distracted driving case involving a tractor-trailer driver’s choice to ignore road signage and surrounding traffic as he approached a construction zone.
-Ultimately, resulting in a multi-vehicle collision and serious
+$5.6M Verdict | Tractor-Trailer Crash | New York This is a distracted driving case involving a tractor-trailer driver’s choice to ignore road

-$3.5M Settlement | Construction | New York This case involves the failure of a general contractor/property owner to ensure that their subcontractor’s employees, who were working at elevated heights, were provided the necessary safety equipment as required by NY Labor
+$3.5M Settlement | Construction | New York This case involves the failure of a general contractor/property owner to ensure that their subcontractor’s

-$12.75M Settlement | Premises Liability | Pennsylvania This case involves a delivery driver who fell approximately nine feet from an elevated platform while making a delivery, resulting in serious injury.
-There is a hydraulic-powered lift platform that moves vertically between
+$12.75M Settlement | Premises Liability | Pennsylvania This case involves a delivery driver who fell approximately nine feet from an elevated platform

 Total Trial Solutions occasionally sends out emails including case studies and important legal information.
 We never sell or share your information and you can unsubscribe at any time.